LucPalmieri/Nardonella-NARMHE1-genome/README.md

 	nano bash_filter.sh

-Copy and paste code on the bash_fiter.sh file.
+Copy and paste code on the bash_filter.sh file.
 #!/usr/bin/env bash

 	#running another program with the shell: seqtk
 	#This command will find the sequences on the query .tsv file and filter them out on a new file